Tesla picks Austin, Tulsa as finalists for new US factory

 The person says company officials visited Tulsa in the past week and were shown two sites.

-It wasn’t clear if there were any other finalists in the mix. the person didn’t want to be identified because the site selection process is secret.
+It wasn’t clear if there were any other finalists in the mix.
+The person, who didn't want to be identified because the site selection process is secret, said no final decision has been made.

-The stakes are high for state and local governments.
-Tesla has said the plant will be larger than its factory in Fremont, California, which employs 10,000 workers.
+The stakes are high for state and local governments, which covet auto factories because they have a lot of workers and normally pay well, generating income and property taxes.

+Tesla's current U.S. vehicle assembly factory is in Fremont, California, which employs 10,000 workers.
+The company has a second U.S. factory in Reno, where it builds batteries for its vehicles and employs about 6,500 people.
+It also has a factory in Shanghai and another one under construction in Germany.

-Companies typically play finalists against each other in order to get the best package of tax breaks and other incentives.
+Companies typically use proposals from finalists to bargain for the best package of tax breaks, site investments and other incentives.

+The new factory would build Tesla's upcoming “Cybertruck” as well as be a second site to build the Model Y small SUV.

+On the company's earnings conference call in April, Musk said the site of the company's third U.S. factory could be announced within a month.
+Musk calls his plants “Gigafactories.”